The Sunday Game: Theme music

 For the 2004 season of the programme, RTÉ replaced the long-standing theme tune of The Sunday Game, Jägerlatein, composed by James Last, with a completely different composition.
 This was met with much comment (RTÉ had previously re-arranged the theme, then reverted to the original), and was likened to other iconic themes like the ones from Match of the Day, Grandstand, Test Match Special, Ski Sunday and Hockey Night in Canada being replaced.
 The new theme was used through to 2006 and was then replaced by another different theme in 2007.
 On 10 May 2008, RTÉ announced that the original theme would return, with a new arrangement, for the 2008 season.

+This was also the theme song for Israel's Mabat Sport program.